Scots primary pupil who posted about wanting to die 'faces two-year wait for help'

 Ms Sturgeon said Charlie’s experience was “not acceptable”, adding: “It is the case that there are waits for CAMHS that are too long, but it is also the case that there is significant action being taken that is reducing, already, these long waits.”

-The First Minister said nobody is denying “there is a significant issue here” but added there have been reductions in the number of children waiting for treatment.
+The First Minister said nobody was denying “there is a significant issue here”, but added there had been reductions in the number of children waiting for treatment.

 She said: “Does that say there is not still a challenge?
 No, it doesn’t.
 But it does say that the significant investment, the increase in the workforce, is now having an impact where we need to see it, and we need to continue that.”